Taxation & Compliance

 4. Tax on Business Income from Foreign Remittances

-Businesses receiving payments for services rendered to foreign clients are required to report such income under 'Profits and Gains of Business or Profession.'
+Businesses receiving international payments for services rendered to foreign clients are required to report such income under 'Profits and Gains of Business or Profession.'
 This income is taxable, and businesses may be required to deduct tax at source (TDS) based on the nature of the payment.

 Tax Collected at Source (TCS) on Foreign Remittances